 Help us celebrate the best artists and arts advocates in the region.
 Many of us know an artist or arts advocate that deserves a little more recognition for all they do.
 Nominate that special artist for the Arrowhead Arts Awards!
 Here at ARAC we want to recognize those who contribute to the arts in our region with these two prestigious awards, which include cash awards.
-The deadline to nominate an individual is December 7, 2018.
+The deadline to nominate an individual is TBD

 The George Morrison Artist Award

 This award recognizes an individual artist whose body of work has made a significant contribution to the arts over an extended period of time.

 The George Morrison Artist Award is named after internationally acclaimed visual artist George Morrison (1919-2000), who was an important member of the second generation of American abstract expressionist artists.
 Morrison was heralded for successfully synthesizing American Indian themes with abstraction and surrealism.
 As a life-long member of the Grand Portage Chippewa, he resided and worked for many years in the Arrowhead Region of Minnesota.

 Past award recipients have included: Dave Lynas, clay artists and teacher, Duluth; Jeff Savage, traditional artist and sculptor, Fond du Lac; Chris Monroe, visual artist and illustrator, Duluth; Elizabeth Jaakola, composer, songwriter, musician, Cloquet; Gareth Andrews, sculptor, Zim; Jim Northrup, poet, essayist, Sawyer; Cheng-Khee Chee, watercolor artist, Duluth; Mary Casanova, young adult author, Ranier; Connie Wanek, poet, Duluth; and Jim Brandenburg, photographer, Ely.